-Once your account is successfully created, you can login (keep your data privacy) and browse an extensive database of used car auctions taking place across the United States.
-You will also be given access to an auction agent or broker who can hold your hand through the process, assisting with everything from finding the right car to setting a bidding strategy.
+Log in (keep your data private) after successful signup.
+Browse an extensive database of used car auctions taking place across the United States.
+Also, have access to an auction agent or broker who can hold your hand through the process.
+Assisting with everything from finding the right car to setting a bidding strategy.
 He or she can even connect you with used car auctions that cannot be displayed publically through the online car auction website’s database.

 In the end, this is simply the best way to find a used car in the United States.
 The savings are incredible, and the convenience simply cannot be beaten.

 Shipping a Used or Salvage U.S. Car to France

-As a major trading partner of the United States, it should be relatively easy to find a port that offers shipping service to France, Belgium, Germany and other countries of Europe.
+As a major trading partner of the United States, it should be relatively easy to find a port that offers shipping services to France, Belgium, Germany, and other countries of Europe.
 The only real decision that you will need to make pertains to your preferred shipping method.
 You can, of course, ship your used vehicle to France via a container, but there is another option.

 Of course, because your used vehicle will not be protected by a container and will be moved by the ship’s crew, there is a greater possibility that damage could occur during transit.
 That said, this possibility is quite minimal, and the savings that you stand to reap are almost always worth it.

 There is no shortage of ports in France to which you can ship your used U.S. vehicle.
-In fact, France is home to some of the busiest ports in all of Europe.
+France is home to some of the busiest ports in all of Europe.
 The Port of Marseille is the country’s largest container port, and one of the busiest in all of Europe.
 In addition, there is also the Port of Le Havre, which is the 10th busiest port in Europe.
-Finally, you might also consider the Port of Dunkirk, which keeps quite busy year to year.
+Finally, you might also consider the Port of Dunkirk, which keeps quite a busy year to year.